csOdin/LinqUtils/README.md

 # LinqUtils
 LinqUtils provide utilities to easily create Linq expressions from onject properties or strings

-## Filters
-Create conditions based on your class properties and get Linq expression to apply in the Where clause of your Linq command.

 ### Sample data
 All following examples are based on the followin model
 ``` csharp